 A dark, semi-transparent background image showing an aerial view of a rural landscape.
-The image features a network of roads, a winding river or stream, and numerous agricultural fields of various sizes and colors, likely representing different crops.
+The image features a network of roads, a winding river or stream, and numerous agricultural fields of various sizes and colors, likely representing different crops or soil types.
 The overall tone is dark and moody.